Experienced Salt Lake City Divorce Lawyers Near Me

 In Utah, marital property is divided “equitably” or fairly, which may not be an even 50-50.
 Usually for longer marriages, it is about 50% to each party.
 For short-term marriages, the court generally puts people back to their position before the marriage, such as giving people what they had before the marriage and typically what they made during the marriage.
 Parties can agree on how they want to divide the property outside of court, but a judge will review it to ensure it’s fair.

 There are of course a number of considerations that judges are required to consider when one party moves for spousal support after a divorce.
 However, rather than attempt to convince the presiding judge to consider these factors in certain ways yourself, you need to put your best foot forward by securing the help of a Salt Lake City, Utah spousal support attorney.
-Call our Salt Lake City divorce law offices today to schedule an appointment.
+Call our Salt Lake City divorce attorney today to schedule an appointment.